ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 In this case, `ImaginaryTarget` inherits the properties of both `Target` and `TEENSY3_1`, so:

-- The value of `ImaginaryTarget.default_toolchain` is `ARM` From `Target`.
+- The value of `ImaginaryTarget.default_toolchain` is `ARM` from `Target`.
 - The value of `ImaginaryTarget.OUTPUT_EXT` is `hex` from `TEENSY3_1`.
-- The value of `ImaginaryTarget.core` is `null` from `Target`, because that's the first parent of `ImaginaryTarget` that defines `core`.
+- The value of `ImaginaryTarget.core` is `null` from `Target` because that's the first parent of `ImaginaryTarget` that defines `core`.

 Avoid using multiple inheritance for your targets.
-If you use multiple inheritance, keep in mind that target descriptions is similar to the Python class inheritance mechanism prior to version 2.3.
+If you use multiple inheritance, keep in mind that target description is similar to the Python class inheritance mechanism prior to version 2.3.
 The target description inheritance checks for descriptions in this order:

 1. Look for the property in the current target.
 1. If not found, look for the property in the first target's parent, then in the parent of the parent and so on.